-Writing samples are short writing assignments (500 words each).
+Writing samples are short writing assignments (no more than 750 words each).
 They are designed to help you deliver different messages in a concise and coherent way.
 The styles and genres of your writing samples may include a critical assessment of a product, technical topic or web content as well as job application and other professional correspondences.